 In these programs, students complete three years at the University at Albany and then transfer to one of the participating Schools of Engineering.
 Two years of carefully planned study complete the requirements for the bachelor's program at Albany in physics or chemistry and the B.S. degree with a major in engineering at the engineering school.
-Students will be formally admitted to the engineering school after their fifth semester of study.
-Admission is based upon the recommendation of the Albany.
-Participating Schools of Engineering are Binghamton University, SUNY New Paltz, Rensselaer Polytechnic Institute, and Clarkson University.* Further information may be obtained by contacting the Advisement Services Center/Undergraduate Studies, LI-36.
+Students must apply to the engineering school after their fifth semester of study at Albany.
+Participating Schools of Engineering are Binghamton University, SUNY New Paltz, Rensselaer Polytechnic Institute, and Clarkson University.
+Further information may be obtained by contacting the Advisement Services Center/Undergraduate Studies, LI-36.

 Early Assurance of Admission to Albany Medical College

 Students selected for admission will matriculate at Albany Medical College after completion of their undergraduate degree.
-Students pursuing this program should request to be advised by the pre-health adviser during their freshman year.
+Students pursuing this program should contact the pre-health adviser during their freshman year.
 For details regarding criteria for admission and program requirements contact the Advisement Services Center/Undergraduate Studies, LI-36.

 Joint Seven-Year Biology/Optometry Program